Ylianst/MeshCentral/docs/docs/install/index.md

 sudo chmod 755 –R /opt/meshcentral/meshcentral-data/letsencrypt
 ```

 This will allow the server to get and periodically update its Let’s Encrypt certificate.
-If this is not done, the server will generate an “ACCES: permission denied” exception.
+If this is not done, the server will generate an `ACCES: permission denied` exception.

 ### Microsoft Azure

 In this section, we will look installing MeshCentral on Microsoft Azure.
-Microsoft Azure offers many operating system options and we will be selecting “Ubuntu Server” as our choice.
-From the Azure portal, we select “Virtual machines” on the left and “Add”.
+Microsoft Azure offers many operating system options and we will be selecting `Ubuntu Server` as our choice.
+From the Azure portal, we select `Virtual machines` on the left and `Add`.

 ![](images/2022-05-17-00-34-12.png)